1-ON-1 TRAINING - $2000 or $650/mo ... $250/single session ... $200-$600 (online training)

 Who has serious medical concerns.

 Who wants to build muscle, lose fat and gain athleticism and confidence in an unobtrusive setting.

 The $2,000/mo option is for up to four one-on-one sessions each week for the month.
 That averages to about 16 one-on-one sessions per month.
-The $650/mo (3/mo minimum program) option gives the athlete up to four training sessions per month.
+The $750/650mo (3/mo minimum program) option gives the athlete up to four training sessions per month.
+The initial session is an assessment and the programming.
+The remaining three sessions for that month are included with the $750.
+The remaining months will be $650 per month.
 The training sessions begin anew at the beginning of each month and do not "roll over" into the coming months.
 The One-on-One member can attend any of the Small-Group classes we offer as well as any of the ELEMENTS or ESSENTIALS classes and the ELITE classes, too, provided they satisfy the ELITE qualification numbers.
 The single session option is for one session geared toward a specific purpose, usually the instruction of a particular movement or skill that will be repeated over a number of months to help improve performance.

 Complete Fitness & Nutritional Assessment: